 Unfortunately, the days when phishing emails were easy to spot are long gone.
 Today, successful cyber-criminals are much savvier.
 There are fewer typos and grammatical mistakes in emails, and the sender’s domain, writing style and corporate logos are often convincingly spoofed.

 Hackers have also been able to make their emails look more legitimate by packing them with more of your genuine details.
-Every time a company you have stored personal details with is breached or leaks its customer databases, hackers can gain access to a trove of personal data to use in follow-on phishing attacks.
-The latest was Adobe, although breaches at delivery firm DoorDash and the American Medical Collection Agency, among many others this year, exposed personal data on millions of Americans.
+Every time a company you have stored personal details with is leaked or leaks its customer databases, hackers can gain access to a trove of personal data to use in follow-on phishing attacks.
+The latest was Adobe, although leaks at delivery firm DoorDash and the American Medical Collection Agency, among many others this year, exposed personal data on millions of Americans.
 Along with your email address, hackers get your full name, account details and history, which they can use to trick you into handing over more details.

 What are the phishers after?